Adaptive multilevel subset simulation with selective refinement: Numerical Results

 For each level $\ell$ in the multilevel subset simulation, the mean number of samples computed on each mesh level $k$ are presented in Table~\ref{tab:number1} (left).
 In the selective refinement process, the computation for each sample always starts on mesh level $k=1$ and the numbers on the lower mesh levels are the cumulative ones.
-Furthermore, the table shows the normalized theoretical cost $c_k$ (assuming an optimal PDE solver, such as an algebraic multigrid method) for one sample on each mesh level.
-It can be seen clearly that the vast majority of samples are generated from inexpensive low-resolution simulations.
-Since the chosen regime is not yet optimally balancing the cost, there is still potential for significant further gains in practice.
+The vast majority of samples are generated from inexpensive low-resolution simulations, or put in another way, our multilevel estimator requires the equivalent cost of $\sim 175$ PDE solves on the finest accuracy level to estimate a rare event of $\mathcal{O}(10^{-4})$ with a relative variance of $\delta\big(\widehat P^{\mathrm{ML}}\big) \approx 0.17$.
+Since the chosen regime is not yet optimally balancing the cost, there is still potential for significant further gains.

-Finally, a comparison of the normalized cost for all the estimators is presented in Fig.\ \ref{fig:pde_cost_tol} for various choices of the tolerance $\text{TOL}$.
-The vastly superior performance of the proposed multilevel estimator is again apparent, e.g., for $\text{TOL}=0.25$ there is a more than twenty-fold gain in efficiency compared to subset simulation with selective refinement and a more than 200-fold gain compared to standard subset simulation with all samples being computed on the finest mesh level.
-Asymptotically the cost does appear to grow as predicted in Theorem \ref{thm:complexity_ML}, even though Assumption~\ref{ass:selective_refinement} (as in Example 1) does not hold uniformly in $\omega$ here.

-Note that the selective refinement approach alone also leads to clear gains over standard subset simulation and to a better asymptotic rate as predicted in Theorem~\ref{thm:complexity_sus}.
+The table also shows the normalized theoretical cost $c_k$ for one sample on mesh level~$k$ (including the cost for the error estimation).
+Here, we have assumed a sparse direct solver such as \texttt{CHOLMOD} \cite{Chen08} (i.e. backslash in Matlab) to solve each of the arising FE systems.
+Theoretically, the cost for a sparse direct solver like \texttt{CHOLMOD} applied to a 2D FE system grows like $\mathcal{O}(n_{\text{FE}}^{3/2})$, while the number of unknowns grows like $n_{\text{FE}} = \mathcal{O}(4^{k})$ under uniform refinement.
+Hence, we have chosen $q = 3/2$ in the definition of the normalized theoretical cost $c_k$.
+Based on this assumption, a comparison of the total normalized cost for all the estimators is presented in Fig.\ \ref{fig:pde_cost_tol} (left) for various choices of the tolerance $\text{TOL}$.
+The vastly superior performance of the proposed multilevel estimator is again apparent, e.g., for an estimate with $\delta(\widehat P)\approx 0.25$ there is a more than 10-fold gain in efficiency compared to subset simulation with selective refinement and a more than 60-fold gain compared to standard subset simulation with all samples being computed to accuracy $\gamma^L$.
+For a fair comparison, standard subset simulation is also ran with the hierarchical error estimator to guarantee the required accuracy for each sample.
+Asymptotically, the cost does appear to grow as predicted in Theorem~\ref{thm:complexity_ML}, even though (as in Example 2) Assumption~\ref{ass:selective_refinement} does not hold uniformly in $\omega$ here.
+Note that as predicted in Theorem~\ref{thm:complexity_sus}, the selective refinement approach alone also leads to clear gains over standard subset simulation and to a better asymptotic rate.